North Carolina State Fair: The State Fair Flyer

+Amtrak station

+During the fair, NC By Train establishes a temporary train station adjoining the fair grounds, which is served by Amtrak's Carolinian and Piedmont.

 Accidents and incidents

 On October 24, 2013, five people received injuries when the Vortex ride restarted as they exited the ride, operated by Powers Great American Midways.
 The injured ranged in age between 14 and 39 and were all hospitalized—some with serious injuries.
 On October 29, 2013, the operator of the ride, Timothy Dwayne Tutterow, was charged with three felony counts of assault with a deadly weapon for inflicting serious bodily injury in connection with the accident.
 In June 2015, Tutterow pled guilty but was not sentenced as part of a plea arrangement to testify against the ride owner, Joshua Gene Macaroni.
 On February 19, 2016, Macaroni served thirty days in jail.